losandes/hilaryjs/docs/Getting-Started---With-Node.md

 > For the complete resolution hierarchy, see [Resolving Modules](#resolving-modules).
 >
 > Note that if you import members, a singleton _is_ created.
+You'll find more information about how hilary uses singletons as you read on.

 ### The Composition Root Pattern
 >A Composition Root is a (preferably) unique location in an application where modules are composed together.